 One of the main appeals of SEO for smaller businesses — especially now — is the ROI you can get for relatively cheap.
-SEO gets you 15 times more clicks than PPC advertising, and 70% of people surveyed by Databox reported that SEO was better than PPC in terms of actually generating sales for their business.
+SEO gets you 15 times more clicks than PPC advertising, and 70% of people surveyed by Databox reported that SEO was better than PPC in generating sales for their business.

-As mentioned, the cost for ads can increase as more and more businesses try to get online, meaning you might have to sink a lot more money into ads than you get in return.
+As mentioned, the cost of ads can increase as more and more businesses try to get online, meaning you might have to sink a lot more money into ads than you get in return.

 With COVID-19, businesses may be experiencing budgetary constraints.
 SEO is a relatively cheap method of digital marketing that gets long-term rewards, bringing in more clients and more money (especially when things start to return to normal — you will be in the perfect position to reap the rewards).

 We keep saying long-term, and it is essential to realize that SEO is not an instant miracle to improve leads and online traffic.
 It takes time, patience, and skill.
 SEO is all about gaining the search engine’s trust by creating good content and making a user (and Google) friendly website.

 46% of ALL Google searches feature a local intent